Yooper John's SKS - Battle rifle of many nations

 SECTION 17: In this section I will try to show the differences between the same part from different arsenals, years and countries.
 The only purpose of this page is to help make the collector aware that differences do occur and about anything could be possible.
 These are ALL from my personal observations and not from any books.

-SKS CLEANING KITS AND CLEANING RODS
+SKS CLEANING KITS, CLEANING RODS and OIL BOTTLES

 Cleaning Rods

-I have checked the lengths of the various cleaning rods from those SKS's that have them and the results are listed below.
+I have checked the lengths of the various cleaning rods from those SKS'sthat have them and the results are listed below.
 Measured length is the total overall length of the cleaning rod.

 Picture above - A is the standard SKS cleaning rod found on most models, approx 17" long